wcm-io/wcm-io-wcm/ui/granite/src/site/markdown/components.md

 * Keep repository order for orderable parent nodes (e.g. pages)
 * Always display root path in an extra column, so it can be selected as well
 * Path field always displays only the subtree of the configure root path, regardless if the given path value has a path outside the root path
+* Limit search result to pages and assets

 [wcmio-caconfig]: http://wcm.io/caconfig/